Jannat150/Ecommerce-Follow-Along/README.md

 ### Learning Outcomes 🎯

-By the end of this milestone, you will:
+By the end of this milestone, I will:
 - Know how to verify user credentials during the login flow.
 - Obtain an idea of how to securely hash passwords to verify authentication.
 - One of the outcomes gets training in implementing password security storage with hashing algorithms such as bcrypt.